 All students commence the term with Good Standing status.
 Maintaining Good Standing requires:

-- Punctuality Students will arrive at school prior to the morning siren at 8:30am and be present at classrooms at the end of each break. - Behaviour In accordance with the RISER values, students will adhere to the acceptable standards of behaviour, attitude and effort as outlined in the PBS matrix. - Dress Code In accordance with the 'YRPS Uniform Policy', students will adhere to the acceptable standards of dress code.
+• Behaviour - In accordance with the RISER values, students will adhere to the acceptable standards of behaviour, attitude and effort as outlined in the PBS matrix.

 MAINTENANCE OF GOOD STANDING